linpengcheng/PurefunctionPipelineDataflow/README.md

 - Simplicity: Simplicity is the shortest path to a solution. -- Ward Cunningham (Wiki inventor)
 - Unity:
   - Everything is a pipeline.
+  - Simple and uniform form is the basis of large-scale industrial production.
   - Realize the unification with the theories of disciplines such as integrated circuits, business management, hydraulics and electricity, and you can refer to their theories.
   - Realize the unification of programming technology and system architecture through innovative warehouse/shop model.